BekaValentine/cyberpunk_game/nav_and_scene_ideas.md

 - Select items, click "create navlink" -> adds new nav link, just an object
 - NavLink gizmo draws lines between objects

+TODO:

+- use a specific scene root for the design, so that composability information can be stored there and the whole space can be stitched togther with other spaces

 ## A Pathfinding Option

 We can model the game world as a map defined as a graph of connecte spaces.
 Each "space" should be a conceptually distinct place, like a floor of a building, maybe a *room* or a single flight of stairs of the landing in a stairwell or whatever.